HemaxiN/3D_U-Vec/README.md

 ## Overview

-## Installation
+## Requirements

-This code developed in Python 3.6.
+Python 3.6, Tensorflow-GPU 1.9.0, Keras 2.2.4 and other packages listed in `requirements.txt`.

 ## How to cite